-In the private rental market, owners have the ability to screen potential renters themselves, rather than rely on someone else’s judgement.
-This allows you to handpick the most suitable candidates based on your personal preferences.
+Owners in the private rental market can screen potential renters themselves rather than rely on anyone else’s judgement.
+You can choose the most suitable tenants based on your personal preferences.

 Downsides of a private rental

-Having to negotiate issues like lease agreements, rental increases or evictions can be uncomfortable for private landlords, especially if you’ve developed a relationship with your tenants.
-This is very much an issue in tough economic times like right now.
+Private landlords must negotiate tricky issues like lease agreements, rent increases or evictions, which can be very uncomfortable, especially if you’ve developed a good relationship with your tenants.
+It can be extremely difficult in tough economic times when you know the tenants personally.

 How to list a private rental

-Why using an agent to rent out your property is a wise investment
+Why is using an agent to rent out your property wise?

-The reasons investors should pay a property manager to handle their property, rather than go down the self-managed path, are many and varied, according to those in the know.
-Here are some of the top reasons:
+The reasons investors should pay a property manager to handle their property include some of the following:

-Typically, property managers charge a percentage of the weekly rent, from 4% to 8%, as a fee for complete property management and a separate fee, which can range from one to two weeks’ rent, for leasing the property.
+Property managers will charge a percentage of the weekly rent for complete property management (usually between 4% to 8%), plus a fee of up to two weeks’ rent for leasing the property.